 - You will only have 15 minutes to deliver your paper’s most important information.
 Therefore, it is important that you efficiently manage your presentation within the allotted time.
 Do not ramble, do not make unnecessary comments, do not share the story of your life.

 - There will be moderators for each session.
-After your presentation is introduced, have at least a minute to have the audience ready to listen to your presentation.
+After your presentation is introduced, have at least a minute to have the audience ready to listen.
 This can be done by showing your title slide and saying what your research is all about.

 - The moderator will give you a cue if your time is nearly up.